 As introduced in \S\ref{sec:rw}, current VL benchmarks critically lack robustness evaluations: they only evaluate the task for specific instances.
 However, the VLM task performance may be heavily impacted by model biases and might thus not stem from actually understanding the provided text and images.
 We therefore create \rVQA, a multiple-choice VQA benchmark with multiple robustness evaluations.
-In a nutshell, the \rVQA dataset combines 5 different categories requiring reasoning and visual understanding, where all categories are framed as multiple-choice questions.\footnote{The multiple-choice format allows easy evaluation with accuracy metrics while still enabling coverage of a wide variety of questions with different topics and complexity.} We first discuss the 5 categories (\S\ref{ss:categories}) followed by aspects of robustness evaluation (\S\ref{ss:robustness}), and we then describe the \rVQA creation process in more detail (\S\ref{ss:creation}).
+In a nutshell, the \rVQA dataset combines 5 different categories requiring reasoning and visual understanding, where all categories are framed as multiple-choice questions.\footnote{The multiple-choice format allows easy evaluation with accuracy metrics while still enabling coverage of a wide variety of questions with different topics and complexity.} We first briefly introduce the 5 categories (\S\ref{ss:categories}) followed by aspects of robustness evaluation (\S\ref{ss:overview}).
+A detailed description of \rVQA creation is provided in~\S\ref{ss:creation}.